A scientific model is a simplification of reality used to predict the behaviour of a real-life

 software even if they lack computational biologists in their teams.

-Next, we are going to do an overview of our whole modelling process, but if the reader is interested in using the Rosetta software, they can download our step-by-step guide.
+In the following sections, we present an overview of our whole modelling process, but if the reader is interested in using the Rosetta software, they can download our step-by-step guide.

 1. Preparation of the MphR pdb file

 First, we downloaded the MphR pdb file from Protein Data Bank (PDB) and we used the molecular visualization software PyMOL to gain insights on its structure.
 As seen in the video, this transcription factor is an homodimer formed by two chains with two ligand binding sites, one binding site per chain.
 In the video, we can visualize the macrolide antibiotic erythromycin (orange) attached to the MphR.
 After visualizing the structure of MphR, we prepared the PDB file by cleaning it (removing the waters and other molecules) and relaxing it, so it could be used for the designing of the ligand binding sites.
+The module for relaxing the protein is the following: Khatib F, Cooper S, Tyka MD, Xu K, Makedon I, Popovic Z, Baker D, and Players F. (2011).
+Algorithm discovery by protein folding game players.
+Proc Natl Acad Sci USA 108(47):18949-53. doi: 10.1073/pnas.1115898108.
 More information about the concrete commands applied can be found in our guide.

 2. Preparation of the ligand files